multiversx/mx-exchange-docs/docs/governance/off-chain-process.md

 In order to avoid confirmation bias at this point, you should seek out and carefully examine critical input.
 Because putting a poor proposal on-chain will waste resources and have reputational implications, now is the perfect time to spot a key issue.

-Even if you have no personal links to any stakeholders or concerned parties, posting your concept to the Agora is a terrific approach to obtain widespread feedback and perspective.
+Even if you have no personal links to any stakeholders or concerned parties, posting your concept to the Agora is a great way to gather broad feedback and perspective.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ### Are you ready to draft an xExchange Improvement Proposal?

 Regarding what your proposal brings and your plan for executing it, there will probably be disagreements.
-It may be worthwhile to create a proposal if you've thought carefully about the feedback from all angles, believe that what you're doing is worthwhile, and believe that your strategy should be effective.
+It may be worthwhile to create a proposal if you've thought carefully about the feedback from all angles, believe that what you're doing is worthwhile, and that your strategy would be effective.

-A vociferous minority isn't necessarily indicative of the outcome of an on-chain vote, so keep in mind that the biggest Energy holders have the biggest vote.
+A vocal minority isn't necessarily indicative of the outcome of an on-chain vote, so keep in mind that the largest Energy holders have the most governance power.
 You may decide to be cautious and postpone crafting the specifics of your proposal until you are reasonably confident that you have the backing of a majority of the voting power.

 Alternatively, you might put up the suggestion or lay out the issue and let other community members come up with alternative solutions.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

-## 2. Draft your xEIP and converge to its best version
+## 2. Draft your xEIP and refine it to its best version

-The "xEIP discussions" category on the Agora (https://agora.xexchange.com/) is the perfect place to write down a draft of your proposal, discuss it with the community, collect feedback, evaluate pros and cons, improve the proposal and iterate again and again.
-The xEIP discussion is the natural step before possibly publishing an xEIP on-chain and having it voted by governance.
+The "xEIP discussions" category on Agora (https://agora.xexchange.com/) is the perfect place to write down a draft of your proposal, discuss it with the community, collect feedback, evaluate pros and cons, improve the proposal and iterate again and again.
+The xEIP discussion is the natural step before possibly publishing an xEIP on-chain and having it voted through governance.

 The essential components for crafting a proposal are outlined and described in the following section.
 Make sure you've thought through your plan and the likely questions the community will have.
 You won't be able to edit your proposal once it has been published on the blockchain.

-[comment]: # (mx-context-auto)
+[comment]: # "mx-context-auto"

 ### Drafting your proposal